OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 * Symmetric Encryption utilizes a secret key.
 The data confidenciality of the encrypted data is solely dependent upon the confidenciality of the secret key.
 * Asymmetric Encryption uses two keys: a pbulic key that can be used to encrypt plain-text and a secret private key that can be used to reconstruct the original data from the plain-text.

+### Testing for Custom Implementations of Cryptography

+#### Overview

+The use of a non-standard and custom build algorithm for cryptographic functionalities is dangerous because a determined attacker may be able to break the algorithm and compromise data that has been protected.
+Implementing cryptographic functions is time consuming, difficult and likely to fail.
+Instead well-known algorithms that were already proven to be secure should be used.
+All mature frameworks and libraries offer cryptographic functions that should also be used when implementing mobile apps.

+#### Static Analysis

+Carefully inspect all the cryptographic methods used within the source code, especially those which are directly applied to sensitive data.
+Pay close attention to seemingly standard but modified algorithms.
+Remember that encoding is not encryption!
+Any appearance of bit shift operators like exclusive OR operations might be a good sign to start digging deeper.

+#### Dynamic Analysis

+The recommended approach is be to decompile the APK and inspect the algorithm to see if custom encryption schemes is really the case (see "Static Analysis").

+#### Remediation

+Do not develop custom cryptographic algorithms, as it is likely they are prone to attacks that are already well-understood by cryptographers.
+Select a well-vetted algorithm that is currently considered to be strong by experts in the field, and use well-tested implementations.

+#### References

+##### OWASP Mobile Top 10 2016
+* M6 - Broken Cryptography

+##### OWASP MASVS
+- V3.2: "The app uses proven implementations of cryptographic primitives"

+##### CWE
+* CWE-327: Use of a Broken or Risky Cryptographic Algorithm

+##### Info
+[1] Supported Ciphers in KeyStore - https://developer.android.com/training/articles/keystore.html#SupportedCiphers

 ### Testing for Insecure and/or Deprecated Cryptographic Algorithms

 #### Overview